ec500-software-engineering/case-study-sunithapriya/README.md

 The other option is to install all TensorFlow dependencies on the machine and run the scripts natively on the system.

 ### c.
 Computing platforms
-Linux, macOS, windows Raspberry pi
+Linux, macOS, windows Raspberry pi, Android

 ## 3. Software Architecture
 Tensorflow can be used as a standalone program to build models.
 It allows developers to create large-scale neural networks with many layers.
 It is mainly used for: Classification, Perception, Understanding, Discovering, Prediction and Creation.
 Tensorflow can also be used with other projects.
 For example a project on object recognition can use OpenCV and tensorflow.

 ![layers](https://user-images.githubusercontent.com/43215312/55850985-c8f59a00-5b24-11e9-8e87-374d4c0ed788.png)
 Fig. General Architecture of TensorFlow

+Tensorflow code can be modified and extended for scaling and flexibility.
+To contribute to tensorflow, one must follow the contribution guidelines (https://github.com/tensorflow/tensorflow/blob/master/CONTRIBUTING.md)